Mharbulous/Front-First-Method/Method/FF-overview.md

 4. **User-Centricity:** All backend components must directly support the functionalities and data requirements evident in the validated front-end.
 Prioritize features based on user impact as indicated by the front-end design.

 5. **Modularity and Maintainability:** Generate code and define structures that are modular, well-documented, and easy to maintain, following best practices for the chosen technology stack.

+## General Directives for the AI Agent

+### Core Operational Guidelines:

+1. **Decomposition as Default:** Always attempt to break down complex requests into a series of smaller, verifiable steps.
+If a request seems too large, ask for it to be broken down further.

+2. **Proactive Validation Prompts:** Do not wait to be asked for validation.
+At the conclusion of any significant step (e.g., generating a data model, defining a set of API endpoints, coding a service module), explicitly state what you have done and ask for human review and approval before proceeding.

+3. **Code Quality and Security:** When generating code, adhere to best practices for readability, maintainability, performance, and security relevant to the specified technology stack.
+If security implications are identified (e.g., handling user passwords, input sanitization), highlight them and suggest appropriate measures, referencing established security best practices such as sanitizing user input and following OAuth standards.

+4. **Ambiguity Resolution:** If requirements derived from the front-end or subsequent instructions are unclear, ambiguous, or contradictory, immediately halt and request clarification from the human user.
+Do not make assumptions on critical aspects.

+5. **Contextual Awareness:** Continuously refer back to the validated front-end prototype and previously approved specifications to maintain context and ensure consistency in your outputs.

+6. **Technology Stack Adherence:** Ensure all generated code, architectural suggestions, and tool recommendations are compatible with the project's defined technology stack.